orenbenkiki/dynamake/README.rst

 above.

 A realistic system has multiple such functions that need to be invoked.
-It is a hassle to have to name and define a separate script for invoking each one.
+It is a hassle to have to create a separate script for invoking each such function.
 A way around this is to create a single script which takes the function name as a command-line argument.

 DynaMake therefore factors out support for configurable Python-based programs, allowing users to implement their own.
-DynaMake itself can be seen as just another such program, with some minor tweaks.
+The ``dynamake`` script itself can be seen as just another such customized program.

-DynaMake provides installs a universal ``dynamain`` script which is a thin wrapper for a provided :py:func:`dynamake.application.main` function.
+DynaMake installs a universal ``dynamain`` script which is a thin wrapper for a provided :py:func:`dynamake.application.main` function.
 This script automatically imports ``DynaMain.py`` if it exists, and any other modules specified by the ``--module`` command line option.